-In order to be able to set up the receive edges in a later phase, we also need to capture the interprocedural control-flow of exceptions.
+In order to be able to set up the receive edges in a later phase, we also need to capture the intraprocedural control flow of exceptions.
 For this purpose, we add a special drain node for each method.
 For each statement, we add a flow edge with an empty label to the drain node of its method.
-This represents the control-flow for uncaught exceptions within each method.
+This represents the control flow for uncaught exceptions within each method.
 This flow may subsequently lead either to drain nodes for caller methods or to catch blocks.
-To model this, we use the CHA information: for each target method of an invocation site, an edge is added from the drain node of the target method to the drain node of the method containing the invocation site.
+To model this, we use the CHA information: For each target method of an invocation site, an edge is added from the drain node of the target method to the drain node of the method containing the invocation site.
 If the invocation site is covered by an exception handler within the method, an extra edge is added from the drain node of the target method to the entry of the handler.

 5. Show and receive operations.
-The preceding phases have set up flow edges representing all possible control-flow in the program.
-This means that we at this point have sufficient information to create the receive edges, based on the correspondence between show and receive nodes.
+The preceding phases have set up flow edges representing all possible control flow in the program.
+This means that we at this point are able to infer the correspondence between show and receive nodes to create the receive edges by looking at the flow graph alone, without considering the original JWIG program.

-For each receive statement, we want to infer from which show statements the control-flow may reach this receive without passing another show statement in between.
 We treat the entry points of main methods of session classes as if they were show statements that show a document with a single form containing no input fields.
 This models the fact that no input fields can be read with receive until a document has been shown.